ammriteshh/Blood-Bank-Management-System/README.md

-# Blood Bank Management System (BBMS)
+# Blood Bank Management System

 ## Overview

-The **Blood Bank Management System (BBMS)** is a web-based platform designed to streamline the management of blood donations, hospital requests, and inventory tracking.
+The **Blood Bank Management System** is a web-based platform designed to streamline the management of blood donations, hospital requests, and inventory tracking.
 By replacing manual processes with a structured digital workflow, BBMS enables hospitals and blood banks to access real-time inventory, maintain donor records, and process blood requests efficiently.

 ## The Problem